ofabricio/rift/README.md

 ## Examples

-### Bind and Unbind

-This example shows how `Bind` function binds values to a struct based on the provided paths; and shows how `Unbind` function extracts public fields from a struct.
+This example shows how to assign values to a struct and track the changes.

 ```go
 package main